okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 1. Search for **Sales** group, and click to add.

 1. Go to your Glitch application's log console.
-There should only be the following output to the console:
+There should only be the following output in the console:

     `The user Test User has been added to the Sales group!`